 Help business leaders and communicators achieve epic growth for their enterprise and their people through the power of story marketing.

 This is both an exhilarating and a frightening pursuit.
 On one hand, I had to say goodbye to talented colleagues.
 I realized that my full-service agency model that brought us so much success simply no longer worked, at least for me.

 The “Co.” in Park&Co is now a group of amazing freelance communication specialists.
 They help me activate the business and brand stories I author using the proven Story Cycle system.

 - Chief Brand Officer for Hire using story strategy, development, planning and consulting to help you get your brand story straight

-- Business story teaching and coaching through workshops, like the two-day brand story development workshops for the American Marketing Association, and the communications course I created and teach in the Executive Masters of Sustainability Leadership program at Arizona State University
+- Business story teaching and coaching through workshops, and the communications course I created and teach in the Executive Masters of Sustainability Leadership program at Arizona State University

 - Speaking engagements, including gigs like my recent “Storytelling in Content Marketing” session at Social Media Marketing World